 It is not necessary to set up a lasting supervisory structure among believers when all are animated by the Mind of God.
-Let there be no permanent hierarchy, but let our decisions be made in councils, guided by the scriptures, and governed by common consent.
+Let there be no permanent hierarchy, but a group of equals, and let decisions be made in councils, guided by the scriptures, and governed by common consent [D&C 111].
 If a job needs to be filled within the fellowship, people may volunteer and be accepted.
 When people cooperate with one another and willingly agree, they are free and are acting according to their own agency to bring to pass great things without compulsion and without command.
 That is required if we are to become equal and remain free.
 It is ever thus with the Lord.